Jozini Local Municipality elections

-The Jozini Local Municipality council consists of forty-five members elected by mixed-member proportional representation.
+The Jozini Local Municipality council, in the KwaZulu-Natal province of South Africa, consists of forty-five members elected by mixed-member proportional representation.
 Twenty-three councillors are elected by first-past-the-post voting in twenty-three wards, while the remaining twenty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 In the election of 1 November 2021 the Inkatha Freedom Party (IFP) won a majority of twenty-four seats.

 Results

 The following table shows the composition of the council after past elections.